marianokamp/neartime/Readme.md

 [Test Suite](https://github.com/marianokamp/neartime/blob/master/src/test/scala/neartime/NeartimeTestSuite.scala)

+### Maintaining process view while querying - Step by step

+### Contrasting both approaches

+Let's first look at shared characteristics of both approaches.
+It is necessary in both cases to have constant time access or better (O(1) or O(log(n))), given that events are usually counted in the hundred thousands or hundred millions.
+The reconciliation may only impact a small number of events and even for those the majority may be reconciled within in seconds, but it may necessary to consider if some events may only be processed after days or weeks or may get lost completely.

+Obviously the write oriented approach makes querying easier and vice versa.
+The overall complexity of the query oriented approach is smaller, but given that it shifts the harder part of the logic to the query side it is necessary to consider the tools and skills available on the query side.

 ### Storing the events in HBase
 Given the distributed nature of the event emissions and anticipated large volumes of events, the data would be transmitted through Kafka and stored in HBase.